 2. Prioritize Urgent and Important Tasks

-That report that is due tomorrow that you haven’t worked on or the meeting that is about to begin in an hour that you are yet to plan for are the kind of tasks that need to be prioritized.
-Even if there is no crisis or immediate problem to resolve, you can ensure that the essential tasks for the day are on the top of your list for things you need to get done on time.
+That report that is due tomorrow that you haven’t worked on or the meeting that is about to begin in an hour that you are yet to plan for are the kinds of tasks that need to be prioritized.
+Even if there is no crisis or immediate problem to resolve, you can ensure that the essential tasks for the day are at the top of your list of things you need to get done on time.

 3. Schedule Tasks that can be Delayed